Creatiwity/witycms-doc/installation.md

 ### Admin account

 The following fields will allow you create your user account.
-This account will have full power to do modifications in the administration.
-Please, chose carefully your password.
+The user of this account will have full power to do modifications make changes in the administration section.
+Please, choose carefully your password.

-Once you click on the "Launch install" button, wityCMS will install and you will be able connect to the administration panel.
+Once you click on the "**Launch install**" button, wityCMS will be installed.
+You will be able connect to the administration panel.

 ![](installer-04.png)